Softpanorama

 This paper tried to introduce a new concept: orthodox editors as a special category of editors.
 All of them have command line set of commands and respective glue macrolanguage.
 We have found two such families:

-We define the notion of "orthodox editors" as having at least three distinct features:
+We define the notion of "orthodox editors" as having the following distinct features:

 This article is a modest attempt to create a basic classification useful for further studying this important class of editors.
 The author argues that this class of editors can serve as viable mid-weight editors for programmers (see a companion paper A Note on Size-based Classification of Text Editors for this further discussion of related ideas).